 "Mum," he whispered.

-Lily flipped through her notes, a sad smile on her face.
+She flipped through her notes, a sad smile on her face.
 "Keeps me busy."
-She looked up at them as they reached the foot of the bed.
-"Are you two okay?
-You look a bit out of sorts."
+She looked up at them, frowning as she studied their faces.
+"What's happened?"

-Harry didn't hear Snape's reply, as he was breathing hard now.
-He reached out a hand, but Snape held him fast and he only managed to reach the tip of a note-ridden calendar.
+Harry didn't hear Snape's reply.
+He was so close.
+He reached out a hand, but Snape held him fast and he only managed to touch the edge of a note-ridden calendar.

-Cold, steel hands sank into his arms and pulled him away.
-Snape was murmuring something to Lily.
+Cold hands sank into his arms and pulled him away.
+Snape murmured something to Lily.

-"No!" he cried, struggling, but he was pulled off the bed and out the door.
+"No!"
+Harry cried, struggling, but he was pulled off the bed and out the door.
 The hands didn't let go until he was back in the smaller bedroom.

-Harry spun to face Snape immediately, jerking his wand from his robes, a hex on his lips.
-Snape already had his wand in hand and deflected the spell with an effortless flick of his wrist.
+Harry spun to face Snape, jerking his wand from his robes, a hex on his lips.
+Snape already had his wand out and deflected the spell with a flick of his wrist.

 "Get out of my way," Harry growled.

-"You were beginning to frighten her," Snape said.
+"We will deal fully with this tomorrow," Snape said.
 "I'm aware that this may be overwhelming for you.
 But for her sake, you need to control yourself."
-He extended his other hand.
-"Your wand."

-Harry stared at him, dumbfounded.
+Harry stared at him.
 "You can't be serious."